aszczep1/NFL-Productivity/README.md

 ## Getting Started
-    1. The transforming and merging of orthonganl data are locted: Data-clean/Master_Dataset_2.ipynb.
+    1. The transforming and merging of orthonganl data are locted: [here](./Data-clean/Master_Dataset_2.ipynb).
 This will walk you through the cleaning process.
 Including where the data was obtained.
     2. Once the data is cleaned, the analysis folder contains the linear regression code.
 I looked at p-values of the variables to understand what factors have the biggest impact on performance.

-## Outcome